 Drawing on Mearsheimer’s analysis, Tom Switzer, who is a research associate at the United States Studies Center at the University of Sydney, argues that the West “provoked” Russia by leaving open the possibility of Georgia and Ukraine joining NATO and that its response to alleged Western meddling in Ukraine is both rational and “understandable.”

 Pat Buchanan, a former Republican Party presidential candidate and conservative commentator, is even more sympathetic to Russia’s motives.
-He predicts at his blog that future historians “will as surely point to the Bushes and Clintons who shoved NATO into Moscow’s face” if there is to be a second Cold War.
+He predicts that future historians “will as surely point to the Bushes and Clintons who shoved NATO into Moscow’s face” if there is to be a second Cold War.
 (The first NATO expansion following the Soviet Union’s collapse came with Germany’s reunification when George H.W.
 Bush was president; the second under Bill Clinton; the third under George W. Bush.)

 What the West should do, according to Mearsheimer, is not oppose Russia’s blatant invasion of a neighboring country, and what appears an attempt to annex part of it, but “emphasize that Georgia and Ukraine will not become NATO members.
 It should make clear that America will not interfere in future Ukrainian elections or be sympathetic to a virulently anti-Russian government in Kiev.”

 There is truth in what Buchanan, Mearsheimer, Switzer and others — including Stephen F. Cohen in The Nation, Thomas Friedman in The New York Times and Peter Hitchens in the Daily Mail — have argued.
 Russia does mistrust the West’s motives and sees the gradual eastward expansion of the European Union and NATO as a threat to its security.
 But this does not justify Russia’s behavior.